Q-REstraint/SOT Therapy

 Book an Appointment

-Conclusion: Is SOT Right for You?
+Conclusion: Is Q-REstraint/SOT Right for You?

 The Supportive Oligonucleotide Technique may offer a promising new option for patients seeking a personalized, less invasive approach to treating chronic conditions such as cancer and viral infections.
 Its ability to target the genetic material of pathogens and abnormal cells provides a unique advantage over more generalized treatments, potentially reducing side effects and improving outcomes.
-However, like any medical treatment, SOT may not suit everyone.
+However, like any medical treatment, Q-REstraint/SOT may not suit everyone.

 Consulting with your healthcare provider is essential to determine if this innovative approach suits you.
-By working closely with medical professionals and undergoing a comprehensive evaluation, you may discover that SOT is a practical and supportive addition to your treatment plan.
+By working closely with medical professionals and undergoing a comprehensive evaluation, you may discover that Q-REstraint/SOT is a practical and supportive addition to your treatment plan.

-• What is Supportive Oligonucleotide Technique (SOT)?
+• What is Q-REstraint/SOT?

-SOT is a personalized treatment that uses short DNA or RNA molecules called oligonucleotides to target and disrupt the genetic material of harmful cells or viruses.
+Q-REstraint/SOT is a personalized treatment that uses short DNA or RNA molecules called oligonucleotides to target and disrupt the genetic material of harmful cells or viruses.
 By interfering with the ability of these cells or viruses to grow and replicate, it may help patients with chronic conditions like cancer or viral infections, offering a less invasive alternative to traditional treatments like chemotherapy.

-• Who may benefit from Q-REstrain/SOT Therapy?
+• Who may benefit from Q-REstraint/SOT Therapy?

 SOT may suit people with chronic conditions, particularly cancer or persistent viral infections.
 It is personalized based on the patient’s unique genetic makeup and can be an option for those who haven't responded well to conventional treatments.
 However, not everyone is a candidate, and a healthcare provider will assess if SOT is right for you.

-During SOT, a custom oligonucleotide sequence is administered via an intravenous infusion, usually lasting a few hours.
+During Q-REstraint/SOT, a custom oligonucleotide sequence is administered via an intravenous infusion, usually lasting a few hours.
 Some patients may experience mild side effects like fatigue or flu-like symptoms.
 These typically resolve within a few days.
 You may start noticing improvements within a few weeks as the treatment disrupts harmful cells or pathogens in your body.